September 9-10, 2022

 OPTIONAL ONE-ON-ONE EVENTS ARE LOCATED IN KNUTTI HALL (ADDITIONAL SIGN-UP REQUIRED)

-3 pm - 5:30 pm: Pitch to an Agent with Stacey Kondla (learn more)
+3 pm - 4:55 pm: Pitch to a Publisher with Robin Cutler (learn more) Second Floor of The Four Seasons Bookstore

-3 pm - 5:30 pm: Every Book Needs a Killer First Line with Wendy H. Jones (learn more)
+4 pm - 5 pm: Every Book Needs a Killer First Line with Wendy H. Jones (learn more) in Knutti #204

 6 pm: Registration and Book Fair (Atrium)